ShoryuKyzan/openvr/samples/drivers/drivers/simpledirecthmd/README.md

 # Simple Direct HMD Driver

+## Dependencies

+- GLFW 3.3 or later
+- OpenGL 4.1 or later

 ## TODO

 This driver provides an example on how to add a HMD device to SteamVR.